wonghongtou/wht_COMP6103_FP/README.md

 ### Self develop python script (Build image)

-For some more sophiscate scenario, we need to run our own code as a function, this step will guide you how to build your own image and deploy it as a function on the `G2-faas` platform.
+For some more sophiscate scenario,it may be nessessary to run your own code as a function, this guide will show you how to build your own image and deploy it as a function on the `G2-faas` platform.

-1. Prepare your own code and the dependency requirement file, and save them into a folder `func`, the folder structure could reference `function creation\self-image\get-weather`, and should be same as the following.
+1. Prepare your own code and the dependency requirements file, and save them into a folder call `func`, the folder structure could reference the demo function `function creation\self-image\get-weather`, and should be same as the following.
    ```
     YourCodeFolder/
     ├─ func/